2023 Solar Incentives Guide for Sierra Madre, CA - Tax Credits & Rebates

 EcoWatch's Sierra Madre, CA Solar Incentives FAQs

-It's a smart idea to get in touch with your local Sierra Madre solar installer to get an understanding of which incentives your project will qualify for.
-Generally, solar incentives apply to new solar panel systems installed on property you own (in the U.S.) between the dates specified by the incentive.
-Some incentives, like those given by the state of California, may have other requirements.
+It's best to speak with your local Sierra Madre solar installer for a better understanding of which incentives your project will qualify for.
+Generally, solar incentives apply to new solar panel systems installed on a property you own (in the U.S.) between the dates specified by the incentive.
+Some incentives, such as those provided at the level of the California government, may have other requirements.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.